 What factors affect results?
-Non-backbone highways carry about 51 percent of all state trunk highway traffic and approximately 15 percent of freight tonnage traversing Wisconsin's state trunk highways.
 Pavement quality is impacted by material quality, adequacy of pavement design, traffic loading, improvement and maintenance history, age, and environmental factors such as temperature and moisture.
-The department considers all of these factors when using asset management tools and strategies to determine appropriate investment levels and steward highway improvement funding.
+The department considers all these factors when using asset management tools and strategies to determine investment levels and steward highway improvement funding.